txoof/resume/README.md

 ### [ItsyBitsy Useless Machine](https://github.com/txoof/Useless_Machine)

-***Absolutely Useless, Completely Necessary**
+***Absolutely Useless, Completely Necessary***

 It's pretty useless.
 It defies logic and your will.
 It's a machine that has exactly one purpose, to turn its self off.
-For something so useful, why is it so entertaining?
+For something so absolutely useless, why is it so entertaining?

 ![Usless Machine Animation](https://github.com/txoof/Useless_Machine/blob/main/Useless_Machine.gif)